Welcoming people to church is a very important part of our

 happens to wander in during the service.

-is to pass around the offertory plate.
+is to pass around the offertory bags.
 This is normally done during

 the final song.
 Don't forget to cover every pew!
 After the bags